HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 53: June 12, 2020

+**Today's Progress**:   React Exploration of component lifecycle methods and Flask Portfolio

+**Thoughts:** Continuing to build the Flask Portfolio Website and learning about React Routing and component lifecycle.
+Its starting to all come together to make an entire page.

+**Link(s) to work:**  [React Playground](https://github.com/HajaSChilds/react-playground) [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 52: June 11, 2020

 **Today's Progress**:  Working on Flask Portfolio App and React Deep Dive